How many internal links per page in SEO ?

 This structure helps search engines understand your website better, improving your ranking.
 It also makes it easier for users to find relevant content, creating a smoother browsing experience and increasing your site's relevance.

-A well-structured blog supports your overall SEO efforts by improving site navigation.
+A well-structured blog supports your overall SEO efforts by improving site navigation, especially when supported by a solid blog SEO strategy.

 Think of your blog as a tree with clear branches: each blog post should link logically to relevant pillar pages and category pages.
 This setup helps both search engines and users find related content easily.